-Hot Chocolate Themed Lesson Plan Activities For Teletherapy
+Hot Chocolate Activities For Speech Therapy and Teletherapy

 Winter is loooong.
 While many of us SLPs are freezing our tails off, we're also trying to liven up speech therapy sessions during that never-ending stretch of school between winter break and spring break.
 Trying to keep students engaged and working toward their speech and language goals can be a challenge, but tying in new themes is a great way to keep things fresh!